Generic name: aprepitant [ ap-RE-pi-tant ]

-Check with your doctor if severe nausea and vomiting continue after leaving the hospital or cancer treatment center.
+Check with your doctor if severe nausea and vomiting continue after leaving the medical facility.

-Do not take aprepitant if you are also using pimozide (Orap®).
+Do not receive aprepitant if you are also using pimozide (Orap®).
 Using these medicines together may cause serious unwanted effects.

-Aprepitant may cause a serious allergic reaction, called anaphylaxis.
-This can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after using aprepitant.
+Aprepitant may cause a serious allergic reaction, called anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving aprepitant.